rse/k8s-sample/README.md

   Here you can find the scripts for establishing and attaching to the Kubernetes run-time environment.

-  - For standard contexts (arbitrary Docker and Kubernetes):
+  For standard contexts (arbitrary locally pre-existing Docker and remotely pre-existing Kubernetes installation), use the following command (where `<kubeconfig>` is the Kubernetes configuration of the admin account as manually fetched from the Kubernetes installation):

     ```sh
-    $ bash   2-env-setup/1-setup-std.bash
+    $ bash 2-env-setup/1-setup-std.bash <kubeconfig>
-    $ source 2-env-setup/2-env.bash
     ```

-  - For msg Project Server (PS) contexts (where `<hostname>` is the hostname of the msg Project Server instance):
+  For msg Project Server (PS) contexts (where `<hostname>` is the hostname of the msg Project Server instance), instead the following command should be used (which installs the Rancher K3S software stack and uses both Docker and Kubernetes remotely):

     ```sh
     $ bash 2-env-setup/1-setup-ps.bash <hostname>
+    ```

+  Now we import the setup results into our shell environment with:

+    ```sh
     $ source 2-env-setup/2-env.bash
     ```

-  After creating the environment, we create a cluster admin service account `root` and a dedicated namespace (and corresponding namespace service account) `k8s-sample` for our application.
+  Then we create a cluster admin service account `root`, because applications like the official Kubernetes Dashboard allow authentication of "on-cluster" accounts only (instead of "off-cluster" account like the initial admin account):

     ```sh
     $ source 2-env-setup/3-root.bash
+    ```

+  Finally, we create a dedicated namespace (and corresponding namespace service account) `k8s-sample` for our application:

+    ```sh
     $ source 2-env-setup/4-namespace.bash
     ```